bxjthu/CompLing/slides/5/source.md

 ---

-## Context free grammars: the formal definition
+## Context-free grammars: the formal definition

 _S_: a designated start symbol;